annarsama/PropertyValues-Prediction/README.md

 ## Data 📍

-We used about 3 million real public data from [data.gouv.fr](https://www.data.gouv.fr/fr/datasets/demandes-de-valeurs-foncieres/), which are about property values from 2018, 2019, 2020 and 2021.
+We used about 3 million actual public data from [data.gouv.fr](https://www.data.gouv.fr/fr/datasets/demandes-de-valeurs-foncieres/), which are about property values from 2018, 2019, 2020 and 2021.

 ## Machine Learning 📊